 Industry demands are ever-changing, and your financial needs as an owner or affiliate of a manufacturing company will change as well.
-A manufacturing loan can help you, while fulfilling the logistics requirement for a project like inventory, employees, etc.
+A manufacturing loan can help you, while fulfilling the logistics required for a project like inventory, employees, etc.

 Currently, there are about 252,000 manufacturing businesses and about 75% of them have less than 20 employees.
 Unfortunately, it isn’t always easy for small businesses to get a loan, especially a manufacturing loan.

-Some potential threats of manufacturing companies not being able to get the funds they need include: increased debt, hiring cutbacks and/or layoffs, delayed payment to vendors and/or third parties, not being able to fulfill a job and/or job order, etc.
+Some potential threats of manufacturing companies not being able to get the funds they need, include increased debt, hiring cutbacks and/or layoffs, delayed payment to vendors and/or third parties, not being able to fulfill a job and/or job order, etc.

 Throughout the years, many American manufacturing companies have struggled to get loans from banks after the Great Recession occurred.